bluthboy/SimpleJavaWebApp/README.md

-Java Web Project for persisting sport statistics, created with Maven and Eclipse.
+Java Backend to read and persist sport statistics, created with Maven and Eclipse.

 Using
   - Spring 3